AHZ404/NetworkProject/README.md

 - Server: Add `self.log(f"Debug: {msg}")` calls
 - Client: Enable detailed packet logging in `handle_packet()`
 - Game: Monitor prediction/reconciliation events

-## **Citation & Credits**

-This project demonstrates principles from:
-- **Gaffer on Games** (Glenn Fiedler) - Networked physics and prediction
-- **Valve's Source Multiplayer Networking** - Server-authoritative architecture
-- **Quake III Networking** - Client-side prediction and interpolation
-- **League of Legends Networking** - Lockstep and rollback techniques

-## **License**

-This project is for educational and research purposes.
-All code is provided as-is for academic study of networked game systems.

 ---